Our privacy commitment

-To exercise these rights, please submit an email request to email@example.com with the subject line, “California Rights Request.”
-We will need to verify your identity before processing your request, which may require additional personal information from you, or that you log into your Prodigy account.
+If you are a California resident and would like to exercise any of these rights, please submit an email request to email@example.com with the subject line, “California Rights Request.”
+We may need to verify your identity before processing your request, which may require additional personal information from you, or that you log into your Prodigy account.
 In certain circumstances, we may decline or limit the scope of our compliance with your request, particularly where we are unable to verify your identity or locate your information, or as permitted by law.

 Users in the European Economic Area (EEA), United Kingdom, and Switzerland

 We process personal information on the following legal bases:

 - With your consent

 - As necessary to Prodigy to perform its obligations under any agreement for Services